johannschopplich/nuxt-api-party/docs/guides/interceptors.md

 ## `onResponseError({ request, options, response })`

 The `onResponseError` interceptor is called when the response indicates an error (status codes 4xx, 5xx).
-Perfect for centralized error handling, retry logic, or user notifications.
+Use for centralized error handling, retry logic or user notifications.

 ```ts
 const { data } = await useMyApiData('posts', {